 The hotel is conveniently located at the east end of central station; with direct tram lines to the station (5 minutes) and the city centre (Leidseplein 10 minutes) on the doorstep.
-Cars coming from the ring road are two traffic lights away from the large parking facilities.The architectural marvels of the hotel’s surroundings are easily inspected on foot, on bicycle or with a tour guide.
+Cars coming from the ring road are two traffic lights away from the large parking facilities.The architectural marvels of the hotel’s surroundings are easily done on foot, on bicycle or with a tour guide.
 They offer best practice examples of the typical Dutch need for compact city planning, with stunning solutions.

 Accommodation, dining and venues